drive responsibly. stay alive.

 Class: Students will focus on learning the basic rules of the road and prepare for the written permit test.
 They will receive the Illinois Rules of the Road Booklet to study in class and at home.
 They will also receive a student workbook which they are required to bring to every class session as well as To every BTW lesson.

-step 4 - get driving permit - NOT REQUIRED before class begins!
+step 4 - Get Learners Permit - NOT REQUIRED before class begins!

 When your balance is paid in full for the course work here, and your teens first day of class is no more than 30 days away, your teen will be eligible to take the permit test at the Illinois Secretary of State Facility of your choice.
 CLICK HERE for locations.

-To obtain a learners permit, your teen must pass a Rules of the Road test.
-To prepare for this, they must read the Rules of hte Road book and be able to understand all of it.
-We cover this information during the first week of class.
+To obtain a learners permit, your teen must pass a Rules of the Road test at the Illinois Secretary of State's Office.
+To prepare for this, they must read the Rules of the Road book and be able to understand all of it.
+We cover this information during the first 3-4 class sessions.
 YOUR TEEN IS NOT REQUIRED TO HAVE A PERMIT BEFORE STARTING CLASS WITH US!
-Feel free to wait until after the first week of class to take them for the written test.

 You will be required to bring the following items to the Secretary of States office to obtain a learners permit: